IBM/transition-amr-parser/README.md

     # here optionally activate your virtual environment
     bash scripts/install.sh

-This will pip install the repo, and download necessary spacy and smatch tools.
+This will pip install the repo, and download necessary SpaCy and Smatch tools.

-    python -m spacy download en

 ## Training you Model